BosunForestEcology/SpaDES_PinStro_DeadWoodExample/README.md

 # DeadWood_Example

-Example4 repository showcasing how to use these modules built with [SpaDES](https://spades.predictiveecology.org/).
+Example repository showcasing how to use these modules built with [SpaDES](https://spades.predictiveecology.org/).

 ## Modules